alinajm7/Haptisense/software/unity_packages/haptic_device_controller/ver02 - Device with dual_esp32s3_alink02/README.md

 Note about `ActuatorDataSender`:
      Required for collecting actuators array info from all the available actuatorsManagers in the scene and combine them together and send it to the DeviceControllManager.
+     Also, this class is responsible to send data only if there is any changes in the actuators value.

 ### 2. Setting Up the Actuator Manager